 22. Council shall have power to apply the funds of the Institute in promoting, furthering or protecting the objects of the Institute and without prejudice to the generality of the foregoing:

 - in paying such sums for the reasonable expenses of officers of the Institute or members of Council as may be provided by the Bye-Laws or for the expenses reasonably incurred by any persons, whether members or not, who have rendered special services to the Institute;

 - in making gifts or contributions for national, public, educational or charitable purposes;

-- in establishing and administering a charitable or benevolent fund (to be known as the Chartered Institute of Loss Adjusters Benevolent Fund) from which donations or advances may be made to assist necessitous members of the profession of loss adjuster, their dependants and dependants of deceased members of the said profession or of deserving persons or deceased persons who are or were closely connected with the said profession; and to make contributions out of the surplus assets or income of the Institute from time to time to any such benevolent fund or funds.
+- in establishing and administering a charitable or benevolent fund from which donations or advances may be made to assist necessitous members of the profession of loss adjuster, their dependants and dependants of deceased members of the said profession or of deserving persons or deceased persons who are or were closely connected with the said profession; and to make contributions out of the surplus assets or income of the Institute from time to time to any such benevolent fund or funds.

 23. All powers which under the provisions of this Our Charter may be exercised by Council shall be exercised by it in accordance with and subject to the provisions of this Our Charter and of the Bye-Laws, and the exercise of these powers shall be subject to the control and regulation of any General Meeting of the Institute, but not so as to make invalid any act done by Council previously to any resolution passed at a General Meeting, and any act or proceeding of Council shall not be invalidated in consequence of there being any vacancy on Council at the time of such act or proceeding being done or taken.

-25. In relation to instructions from an insurer it is recognised that the requirements of the insurer may differ dependant upon whether such instructions are under a Property or Casualty policy.
+25. In relation to instructions from an insurer it is recognised that the requirements of the insurer may differ dependent upon whether such instructions are under a Property or Casualty policy.